 An easy way to ingest essential oils is to add a drop to your food or drink.

-It doesn't take much of an essential oil because they are highly concentrated.
-So, just a few drops over a course of 4-8 hours is normally all you need.
+It doesn't take much of an essential oil because these oils are highly concentrated.
 And, as a general rule, oils taken orally are to be diluted with a vegetable oil or blue agave.

-Of course, with any form of oral application, it's important to know that your essential oils meet the necessary requirements for internal use.
+Of course, with any form of oral application, it's critical to know that your essential oils meet the necessary requirements for internal use.

 In addition to the uses mentioned above, there are some other applications of essential oils I put into action regularly.
 A few of these are: as a stain remover, room freshener, insect repellent, household cleaner, bath salt, and cooking ingredient.